-The decision support tools for Coastal Resilience include a visualization platform where ecological, social, and economic information can be viewed alongside sea level rise and storm surge scenarios in specific geographies.
-In addition, Coastal Resilience "apps" have been developed for specific geographies.
-They are intended to cater to the needs of stakeholders, policies and planning processes.
-These apps can be used to simplify complex relationships or models, convey a specific ecological or social concept, or used to compare different future condition scenarios.
-A short description of each app for Coastal Resilience 2.0 is below.
+The Coastal Resilience decision support system includes a visualization platform where ecological, social, and economic information can be viewed alongside sea level rise and storm surge scenarios in specific geographies.
+In addition, a modular, configurable plugin architecture allows specific geographies to have apps designed specifically for geo-processing and display.
+These cater to the needs of stakeholders, policies and planning processes.
+Apps are used to simplify complex relationships or models, convey a specific ecological or social concept, or used to compare different future condition scenarios.

 Flooding is increasing along the coast and certain rivers.
 Use this app to view areas affected today and in the future due to increased sea level rise, surge from storms and hurricanes, and inland flooding.

 This app is being used in all Coastal Resilience geographies.

 The Community Planning app is the location where resilient communities host their locally specific data to inform their decisions and track their successes.
 Users can view local information alongside with other Coastal Resilience data layers which helps support community-level engagement processes.